scottcase3374/primetoolkit/README.md

 Some of the technology tried/used.
 - Java 18+
 - Picocli - command line handling
-- Protobuf - related to caching; removed this when I removed Infinispan caching.
-- ASN.1 - This with plain collections + some file handling created a very "low-feature" replacement of Infinispan and its data persistence to files.
 - Gson - PrimeSQL language results output as json
+- Mapdb - replaced Infinispan and my later work with custom code + ASN1.
 - Eclipse Collections - alternative for standard java for lower memory usage, etc.
 - Antlr4 - parsing and processing a very simple "SQL like" language for primes that I created..